blakadder/blog/_posts/2023-07-31-proscenic-m9.md

 Vacuum dust bin capacity is 280ml which is emptied into the base station that holds a 2.5L dust bag which should be enough for two months.
 Since they're the same dust bags as with X1 it can go even longer.

-This base station also had the UV light to "sterilise" the dust bag contents.
+This base station also has the UV light to "sterilise" the dust bag contents.

 ## Mopping